Center for Macroecology, Evolution and Climate

 I am co- Editor in Chief for Marine Ecology Progress Series.
 In addition, I review scientific articles on an ad hoc basis for a number of scientific journals including, Marine Ecology Progress Series, Limnology and Oceanography, Deep Sea Research, and Journal of Plankton Research.
 In addition, I am frequently asked to sit on evaluation panels for academic positions.

 I have participated in >70 research cruises starting in 1975 (RV KNORR - WHOI).
 From 1979 - 1981, I sailed often aboard the RV Prince Madog (University of Wales) and was chief scientist on a number of occasions.
 Since 1983, I have participated (often as chief scientist) cruises aboard the Danish Fisheries Research Vessel, Dana.
 I was responsible for the largest research project on the Danish Galathea3 expedition, was on board for a total of approximately 3 months and was the overall cruise leader on one leg (Sydney to the Solomon Islands, December 2006).
 In May, 2008, I joined an American team of researchers on the RV KNORR studying plankton-mediated carbon flow in the North Atlantic.
 In August 2008, I was chief scientist on a cruise aboard RV Dana from Greenland to Denmark examining ocean-atmosphere flux of CO2 and carbon turnover in surface waters and participated in another cruise in the Greenland Sea in August-September 2012.
-In 2014, I participated on a cruise to the Sargasso Sea and, in 2016.
-I led a cruise in the North Sea.
+In 2014, I participated on a cruise to the Sargasso Sea and, in 2016, I led a cruise in the North Sea.
 Cruises are planned around Iceland in 2021 and following years.

 Publications and bibliometric data:

->200 publications, >100 papers in international peer-reviewed journals (incl.
-2 in Nature and 2 in Science), 4 scientific books, 7 peer-reviewed book-chapters, and > 100 other publications.
+>200 publications, >100 papers in international peer-reviewed journals (incl. several in Nature and Science), 4 scientific books, 7 peer-reviewed book-chapters, and > 100 other publications.